 Activation characters are only meaningful with terminal READS, the W_FLDS(WF_INPUT) subroutine, and the W_DISP(WD_READS) subroutine.
 In all other situations, and when used with a non-interactive runtime on Windows, activation characters are ignored.
 If no activation characters are defined, terminal input ends when a standard record terminator is encountered.
 The standard terminators for terminal input are the carriage return, line feed, form feed, tab, and esc keys.
 Standard terminators cannot be undefined.

 When you define activation characters using ACCHR, Synergy DBL considers the specified characters to be terminal input terminators.
 The input operation ends when either a standard terminator or an activation character is encountered.
 The receiving data area does not contain the terminating character.
-The terminating character is always accessible from either the %RDTRM intrinsic function or the RSTAT external subroutine.
+The terminating character is always accessible from either the %RDTRM (or %RTERM) intrinsic function or the RSTAT external subroutine.

 Activation characters are not echoed, which means that your program can stop input from a CRT screen without corrupting information displayed on the screen.
 Input from the last line of a CRT screen does not scroll the screen if the input terminator is an activation character.

 When the user presses RETURN in response to a terminal input request, the system automatically generates a record terminator (a carriage return/line feed pair on Windows and OpenVMS and a line feed on UNIX).
 Both characters are echoed to the terminal, and the line feed, as a standard record terminator, ends the input action.
-The %RDTRM intrinsic function or the RSTAT external subroutine indicates that the line feed was the terminating character.
+The %RDTRM (or %RTERM) intrinsic function or the RSTAT external subroutine indicates that the line feed was the terminating character.

 However, if the program defines the carriage return as an activation character, a different set of actions occurs.
 The system doesn’t echo or internally generate a line feed in response to a carriage return.
-The carriage return ends the input request, and the %RDTRM intrinsic function or the RSTAT external subroutine indicates that the carriage return was the terminating character.
+The carriage return ends the input request, and the %RDTRM (or %RTERM) intrinsic function or the RSTAT external subroutine indicates that the carriage return was the terminating character.